 Emergency Departments (EDs) are able to treat patients who need urgent medical or surgical care.
 Most EDs are located in, and operated by, public hospitals throughout Australia.
 If your child has an emergency illness, call 000, or go directly to the emergency room of a public hospital.
 It is important to note that most private hospitals do not have facilities to accept emergency patients.

-Examples of emergency illnessess are: extremely high fevers, broken bones, seizures, injuries that need stitching, heavy bleeding that can't be stopped by applying pressure, or large burns.
+Examples of emergency illnesses are: extremely high fevers, broken bones, seizures, injuries that need stitching, heavy bleeding that can't be stopped by applying pressure, or large burns.

-- See the South Australian Health department for information about hospital locations.
+- See SA Health for information about hospital locations.

 - The emergency phone number 000 is for ambulance, police, and fire services.